sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/pricing/index.md

   `provider`.
 Defines which party of a transaction the line item applies to.

 The `lineTotal` is not a mandatory parameter.
-Flex will calculate the line total and if one is provided, it will validate the `lineTotal` parameter against the calculated value.
+Sharetribe will calculate the line total and if one is provided, it will validate the `lineTotal` parameter against the calculated value.

 ## Calculating the price